OSU-CS362-F16/362Exercises/templates/hw3/README.md

 Create a new JUnit test class in your `submissions/hw3` directory (follow the conventions described in the previous assignment about function names, etc):

-* `submissions/hw3/src/test/java/edu/osu/blackjack/MySuiteTest.java `
+* `submissions/hw3/src/test/java/edu/osu/blackjack/BlackjackTest.java `

 Write unit tests for all of the classes excluding `SimpleBlackjack` (i.e., do not use `SimpleBlackjack` at all) following your own intuition on what a good test suite might look like.

 ## Part 2) Code Coverage using Cobertura

-**BEFORE ATTEMPTING THIS SECIION: Comment out all of the functions you just wrote within InitialTest!**
+**BEFORE ATTEMPTING THIS SECIION: Comment out all of the functions you just wrote within BlackjackTest!**

 Run the following command